Everything you need to know about preventing sneaker bots

-Also, raffles can benefit resellers who aren’t interested in wearing the shoes themselves.
-They can easily enter every raffle possible to stack the odds in their favor of getting any kicks to flip for a profit.
+Also, raffles can still benefit resellers who aren’t interested in wearing the shoes themselves.
+They can easily enter every raffle possible, stacking the odds in their favor and letting them continue to flip kicks for a profit.

 Raffles are also prone to allowing multiple entries, decreasing their fairness.
 For in-person raffles, sneakerheads often bring several friends or family members to enter the drawing, increasing their chances.
 For online raffles, YouTube videos show how bots let shoppers create multiple accounts across many countries to improve their odds.

-Because raffles involve a delay between entering and winning (or more likely losing), they end up deflating the hype that can be built around a popular online launch.
+Because raffles involve a delay between entering and winning (or more likely losing), they end up deflating the hype that a popular online launch can generate.

 Here’s what you should investigate if you’re serious about preventing sneaker bots:

-Monitoring is key because behavior is what helps you tell real sneakerheads from bad bots.
+Monitoring is key because behavior will let you tell real sneakerheads from bad bots.

 Preventing account creation & takeover

-Bot operations that involve one person trying to purchase many pairs of sneakers need several accounts for the purchases.
+When bot operators try to buy many pairs of sneakers, they need several accounts for the purchases.

-On account creation, tools like Imperva validate biometric data like mouse movements, mobile swipe, and accelerometer data to distinguish bots from real users, and then feed that data into machine learning algorithms.
+On account creation, bot mitigation tools like Akamai, Imperva, and PerimeterX validate biometric data like mouse movements, mobile swipe, and accelerometer data to distinguish bots from real users, and then feed that data into machine learning algorithms.
 You can also block or enforce Google’s reCAPTCHA on traffic from known bot hosting providers and outdated browsers typically used to run bots.

 Managing traffic during the sale

 Bots enjoy a speed and volume advantage.
 They use their speed advantage to blow by human users and their volume advantage to circumvent per-customer purchase limits.
-When the sneakers drop, you need to simultaneously target the speed and volume advantages.
+When the sneakers drop, you need to target the speed and volume advantages simultaneously.

 A tool like a virtual waiting room can help neutralize both.
 Bots that arrive before the sale starts are placed in a pre-queue together with legitimate users.
 When the event launches, everyone in the pre-queue is randomized.
 This eliminates any advantage in arriving early or hitting the web page milliseconds after the start of the sale.

 Retailers can require visitors to enter known data, such as a membership number, email address, or driver’s license ID to enter the virtual waiting room.
-Combining known data like this makes impersonating real users exceptionally expensive and complex and is thus a powerful way of combating bots’ volume advantage.
+Combining known data makes impersonating real users exceptionally expensive and complex.
+This makes it a powerful tool to combat bots’ volume advantage.

 Virtual waiting rooms create a highly transparent online experience by giving detailed information on place in line and estimated waiting time.

-And a virtual waiting room has the added benefit of giving you full control over traffic inflow so that your site doesn’t crash due to the demand.
+And a virtual waiting room has the added benefit of giving you full control over traffic inflow so demand doesn’t crash your site.
 This can happen from human shoppers alone, but bot traffic only makes it worse.
-Placing visitors in a first-in, first-out online queue off of your infrastructure keeps your website performing its best when it matters most.
+Placing visitors in a first-in, first-out online queue off your infrastructure keeps your website performing its best when you need it most.

 Stop the sneaker bots & bring back fairness to sneaker drops